- Offense will Start on the 40-yard line.

 - Six (6) points for a touchdown

-- Three (3) Points for Interception (no runbacks or “pick 6”)
+- Three (3) Points for Interception (no runbacks or “pick six”)

-- Turnover on a PAT is dead ball (including INT) and no points will be given
+- Turnover on a PAT is dead ball (including interception) and no points will be given

-- If there is an interception that occurs with no time on the clock, the defense will still be awarded 3 points for the interception.
+- If there is a defensive stop or an interception that occurs with no time on the clock, the defense will still be awarded two (2) points for the defensive stop or three (3) points for the interception.

 - Official scores will be kept by the scorekeeper on the Field.